NYSC member divorces husband, refunds N80,000 dowry - Nigeria Today

 NYSC member divorces husband, refunds N80,000 dowry

-The corps member said she was no more in love with her husband.

-The post NYSC member divorces husband, refunds N80,000 dowry appeared first on Premium Times Nigeria.
+The post NYSC member divorces husband, refunds N80,000 dowry appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share